Eggbertx/OmniChip-8/README.md

 # OmniChip-8
 ![9 tests passed](https://camo.githubusercontent.com/0d2dde873dda4d7bad1ee1f669b215cb425fb15baf6c21e13bf0180709edbd77/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f74657374732d392532307061737365642d73756363657373)

-OmniChip-8 A Chip-8 emulator with heavy emphasis on being as cross-platform as humanly possible
+OmniChip-8 is a Chip-8 emulator with the goal of making it as cross-platform as possible, with as little platform-specific assembly code as possible.

 # Building instructions
 ## Desktop (SDL)
 Run `python make.py`.
 In Windows, it is able to use Visual Studio (via the msbuild command) or mingw.